AdobeDocs/commerce-extensibility/src/pages/webhooks/index.md

 Not all situations are ideal for webhooks.
 You should create a webhook only if synchronous communication with the external server is critical.
 For many scenarios, asynchronous communication is sufficient, and as a result, [Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/extensibility/events/) might be a better fit.

 The resolution of a remote call also determines whether you should implement a webhook.
 Webhooks currently can only be resolved as successful or by throwing an exception.
 If a response requires interpretation, such as a GET call that returns values to be parsed, then you cannot create a webhook for that call.
+[Use cases](use-cases.md) can help you understand when to implement wehhooks.

 ## Webhook development process